 ✅ How to expand on your “people skills”

 ✅ How to communicate and listen better

 ✅ How to focus more on common values than differences

-When managing a multicultural team, it’s important that you respect their multicultural differences, but not emphasize them.
+When it comes to the ways how to manage an international team, it’s important that you respect the team’s cultural differences – without emphasizing them.
 You’ll be most efficient if you were to approach the said matter by:

 - Working out the multicultural barriers

 - Treating cultures equally, without singling out one against the team’s preferences

 - Implementing cross-cultural training